manifoldfinance/.github/CODE_OF_CONDUCT.md

 If the harasser offers to apologize to the victim (especially in person), strongly discourage it.
 In fact, discourage any further interaction with the offended party.

 If a community member relays an apology to the victim, it should be brief and not require a response. ("X apologizes and agrees to have no further contact with you" is brief.
-"X is very sorry that their attempts to woo you were not received in the manner that was intended and will try to do better next time, they're really really sorry and hope that you can find it in your heart to forgive them" is emphatically not.)
+"X is very sorry that their attempts to woo you were not received in the manner that was intended and will try to do better next time, they're really sorry and hope that you can find it in your heart to forgive them" is emphatically not.)

 If the harasser attempts to press an apology on someone who would clearly prefer to avoid them, or attempts to recruit others to relay messages on their behalf, this may constitute continued harassment.

 ## License

 This document is distributed under a [Creative Commons Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/3.0/).

+Source for the Dogma: [kb/community/guidelines](https://github.com/manifoldfinance/kb/blob/trunk/docs/Community/guidelines.md)

 ## Citations